Recruiters are now faced with a new problem: too many job applicants.

 The traditional hiring process doesn’t cope with too many job applicants

 The traditional hiring process – which consists of screening résumés and conducting job interviews – has been horribly exposed.
 Not only is it ineffective in predicting a candidate’s performance, but it also can’t cope with a high volume of applicants.
 There are two reasons companies stop screening résumés.
-Either they believe résumés don’t predict performance, or they have too many résumés to screen and simply don’t have time.
+Either they believe résumés don’t predict performance, or they have lots of candidates, too many résumés to screen and simply don’t have time.

 Résumés merely contain a list of claims candidates make about what they’ve done in the past.
 Past experience doesn’t predict future experience.
 But even if it did, it turns out candidates lie on their résumés more often than not.
 Finally, résumés have been proven to perpetuate inequality.
 Most recruiters implicitly know that résumés don’t mean much.
 They only use them as a way of narrowing down the list of applicants because they can’t interview everyone.
 The result is invariably a shortlist of the wrong people.
 But now, even that isn’t realistic because most roles are simply attracting too many applicants.
 So the résumé believers are left with three choices: